Table of contents

-If you face difficulties, it’s likely that your team will face it too.
-The help desk you choose must be easy to understand and incorporate into your daily workflow.
+If you face difficulties, it’s likely that your team will face them too.
+The helpdesk you choose must be easy to understand and incorporate into your daily workflow.

 Here’s what we think: why complicate something as simple as managing emails?
-The best bet for a G Suite user would be to manage customer emails from Gmail itself.
+The best bet for a Google Workspace user would be to manage customer emails from the Gmail inbox itself.

 Or a weirdly-formatted email that starts with “##please do not write below this line##”?

 This is the age-old practice known as ticketing.
-It usually involves ticket numbers and robotic-looking emails — things that ruin the whole experience for customers.
+It usually involves support tickets, ticket numbers, and robotic-looking emails — things that ruin the whole experience for customers.
 It’s like telling them they’re just a number for the company.
 When you’re in the business of delivering great customer experiences, ticketing can be a really bad idea.